gustav-evensson/color-tinter-2.0/README.md

 This returns 3 colors wich really is the main color and 2 color where th lightness has been incresed or decresed by 10.
 This gives 3 very similar colors that fit well together.

+6. Analogous

+This returns 3 colors where one is the main color and the other 2 has a hue rotation of 30 deg is opposite directions.

 ### Contrast

 This is the last part of the website where you can play around with different colors to se how they do with each other when it comes to contrast.
 You will get back the contrast value along with a recomendation to wich use they fit.